petzval/btferret/README.md

 ```

-The bluedot.txt file must be edited first to set the Pi and Android device addresses.
-Find the
+The bluedot.txt file must be edited first to set the Pi and Blue Dot device addresses (or specify
+any device when asked for the Blue Dot device node number).
+Find an
 Android address by turning Bluetooth on via Settings/Bluetooth, then
 Settings/Device info/Status.
 When bluedot is run on the Pi, it will report the Pi address and indicate
 how it should be listed in bluedot.txt.
-The Pi (running bluedot) must be paired from the Android device
+The Pi (running bluedot) must be paired from the Blue Dot device
 before starting the Blue Dot app.
 Run bluedot and follow the help instructions.
 Once connected,
 the Pi will display the commands as the buttons are tapped, and the bdotserver() code in bluedot.c
 may be customised for the desired application.